Paul Thompson (rower): Australian coaching career

+After his 2018 departure from British Rowing, Thompson re-engaged with Rowing Australia and by the time of the 2022 World Rowing Championships in Racize, Thompson was Rowing Australia's High Performance Director.

 British coaching career

 Thompson joined the British Rowing coaching staff in 2001 and was the lead coach for women at the 2004 Olympics in Athens.

 He coached Great Britain's Katherine Grainger for 12 years, from his arrival in the UK until the London 2012 Olympics, where she and Anna Watkins won gold.
 As Great Britain's head coach for women and lightweights, Thompson was responsible for three gold and two silver medals at London 2012.

 In 2016 Thompson was accused by British rower Emily Taylor of being a "massive bully" and creating a culture of fear in the British women's selection squad.
 Taylor had lost her seat in the British women's eight to another rower two months out from London 2012.
 Rower Rick Eglington, the boyfriend of Vicky Thornley who was also coached by Thompson, accused him of being “overbearing” and alleged he “caused unnecessary stress to his top athlete”.
 After an inquiry by British Rowing, Thompson was cleared in Feb 2017 of the bullying complaint and continued in his role as the chief coach for women and lightweights.
 In December 2018 Thompson's departure from British Rowing was announced.